 Making breast size smaller in a surgical procedure is known as breast reduction.
 This article discusses how breast reduction surgery can affect milk supply, whether women who have had breast reduction surgery can still breastfeed and answers frequently asked questions.
 For information about breast augmentation see Breastfeeding With Implants.

 To make breast milk, a breast needs glandular or milk-making tissue and a neurohormonal reflex to release the milk (see box).
 Any kind of surgery on the breast has the potential to disturb milk production or milk release to some degree.
 How breastfeeding might be affected after breast reduction surgery will depend on:

 - The type of surgery involved—whether important nerves and milk ducts (tubes that carry milk to the nipple) have been cut, whether the nipple has been repositioned, and whether the blood supply to the breast is intact.

 - How much milk-making (glandular) breast tissue remains

 - The length of time since the surgery

 How breastfeeding works.
 A baby sucking stimulates a nerve by the nipple to send a message to the brain to release specific hormones (oxytocin and prolactin).
-Oxytocin signals breast milk to be released from the milk-making tissue in the breast so that the milk is carried to the nipple through little tubes (ducts).
+Oxytocin signals breast milk to be released (let-down) from the milk-making tissue in the breast so that the milk is carried to the nipple through little tubes (ducts).
 Prolactin signals milk production.
 Any damage to the nerves, ducts or glandular tissue can affect how breastfeeding works after breast reduction surgery.

 #1 Type of surgery